Duke-GCB/SciComp-Materials/slurm/README.md

 * In an interactive session
   * Sort an import bed file using the suggestions for using sort in the above tutorial
-  * Run bedtools merge on the sorted bedfile
+  * Run bedtools merge on the sorted bedfile using the tutorial
 * Combine the above slrum template with the command and submit the job as a batch job
   * There is a template in the slurm folder in the git repository you just checked out
+  * Copy the template to a new file to make the changes
   * Don't forget to enter your email address in the script
+* Use diff to compare the input and output files

 #### JOB STATE CODES
 ```bash